Foreign Policy Discussion Group | Online

 Devin T. Hagerty

-Devin T. Hagerty is a Professor of Political Science at the University of Maryland, Baltimore County.
-He was the founding director of UMBC's Global Studies program.
-Hagerty teaches on international relations, national security policy, nuclear weapons and deterrence, and South Asian politics.
+Devin T. Hagerty is a Professor of Political Science at the University of Maryland, Baltimore County (UMBC) and a Non-Resident Fellow at the Institute for the Study of Diplomacy at Georgetown University.
+His areas of study are international relations, national security policy, nuclear weapons and deterrence, and South Asian politics.

 Register for the Zoom link